TDM — Table Implementation

 • TDM_REF_ROOT

-• A dynamic SQLite table created with the structure of the source table and that contains the extracted table records.
-The dynamic SQLite table naming convention is:
+• A dynamic SQLite table, which has the same structure as the source table and contains the extracted table records.
+The naming convention for this table is:

 __t_<source table name>

-• Example of an insert of case_note table record into the SQLite dynamic table:
+• The following is an example of how a case_note table record is inserted into the SQLite dynamic table:

 /*sqlite*/ insert into TDM_TableLevel.__t_case_note (case_id,note_id,note_date,note_text) values(?,?,?,?);